microsoft/fabrikate-production-cluster-demo/README.md

+# Fabrikate Production Demo

+This is production demo of what a cluster level Fabrikate High-Level-Definition (HLD) might look like.

+It includes:

+- [Cloud-Native](https://github.com/timfpark/fabrikate-cloud-native/) - Our standardized set of in-cluster monitoring tools.
+- [BookInfo](https://github.com/evanlouie/fabrikate-bookinfo/) - A sample multi-language microservices based application.

 # Contributing

 This project welcomes contributions and suggestions.
 Most contributions require you to agree to a Contributor License Agreement (CLA) declaring that you have the right to, and actually do, grant us the rights to use your contribution.
 For details, visit https://cla.microsoft.com.